-Dr Nicky Funnell is a CMHT old age consultant and Clinical Director at the South London and Maudsley NHS Foundation Trust.
+Dr Nicky Funnell is a community mental health teams (CMHT) old age consultant and clinical director at the South London and Maudsley NHS Foundation Trust.

-This service was introduced to compliment the physical health Telephone Advice & Guidance specialties which were already available to clinicians in the area.
+This service was introduced to complement the physical health Telephone Advice & Guidance specialties which were already available to clinicians in the area.

-“We’ve had a number of patients who we have been able to give advice about, who otherwise would have needed a referral to our service.
-Consultant Connect has resulted in these patients getting the same treatment, but with advice on the day rather than having to wait, whilst freeing up hours of clinicians time.”
+‘We’ve had a number of patients about whom we have been able to give advice, who otherwise would have needed a referral to our service.
+Consultant Connect has resulted in these patients getting the same treatment but with advice on the day rather than having to wait, whilst freeing up hours of clinicians’ time.’

-“They get advice on the day they need it rather than have to sit on a waiting list and come to an appointment for the same advice.”
+‘They get advice on the day they need it rather than have to sit on a waiting list and come to an appointment for that same advice.’

 How do you think this service could be expanded to help more patients in your area?